Sass Jordan: Early life

 Jordan was born in 1962, in Birmingham, England, to French literary professor Albert Jordan and former English ballerina Jean Lanceman.
 When Jordan was three years old, her dad moved them from France to Montreal for a position as a professor at Concordia University.
 In 1986, Jordan made her recording debut on the Bündock album Mauve as co-lead vocalist on the song "Come On (Baby Tonight)".
-She soon began working as a session vocalist for other Montreal-based acts, notably for The Box.
+She soon began working as a session vocalist for other Montreal-based acts, notably for The Box, including on their breakthrough hit "L'Affaire Dumoutier (Say To Me...)".
 Jordan appeared as a vocalist in the music video for The Box song "Closer Together", although the vocals were recorded by Martine St. Clair.
 Local acts began recording songs written by Jordan, including the Canadian hit single "Rain" by Michael Breen, which was featured on his 1987 self-titled album.
 In her early teens, Jordan regularly sang and played guitar with a group of friends in Westmount Park.
 By the age of 16, Sass Jordan began performing with bands at clubs in downtown Montreal, eventually becoming a vocalist/bassist for high-profile local band The Pinups.